 Start by tracking your actual dairy intake.
 Many people underestimate how much dairy they are consuming on a daily basis because they just associate it with drinking milk and not the other sources such as sour cream, cheese, ice cream, cream cheese, butter, yogurt, and so on.
 Many people find that they are eating some form of dairy with every meal, as well as their snacks!

 Then you can begin to correlate any particular symptoms you are having with the actual dairy intake.
 By putting in writing what you eat and how it affects your symptoms or makes you feel, you can learn all sorts of things about yourself and become better at figuring out your own food issues.
-It’s like being a food detective!
-Try it out with our downloadable food journal template for a few days to weeks, and see what you learn.
+It's like being a food detective!
+Try it out for a few days to weeks, and see what you learn.

 Keep in mind that some processes in the body take time, such as the menstrual cycle.
 People who have found benefits from avoiding dairy have had to go for a full month without it in order to experience the improvement in their symptoms related to the avoidance of those hormones.
 So be prepared to give it a little time.